scottmillers/Terraform/aws/learn-terraform/containers/docs/eks1.md

 # Amazon EKS

-A managed service that allows you to run Kubernetes on AWS without installing, operating, or maintaining your own Kubernetes control plane or nodes.
+- A managed service that allows you to run Kubernetes on AWS without installing, operating, or maintaining your own Kubernetes control plane or nodes.

+- Integration with various AWS services to provide scalability and security for your applications:
+    - Amazon ECR for container images
+    - Elastic Load Balancing for load distribution
+    - IAM for authentication
+    - Amazon VPC for isolation

 ## Scaling EKS